mcsee/Software-Design-Articles/Articles/Blogging/68 - Content Structure The Do's and Dont's of Content Creation/readme.md

 Be ready to fight impostor syndrome.

-You are not the most suitable person to write nor will you ever be and no one is born an expert.
+You aren't the most suitable person to write nor will you ever be and no one is born an expert.

 ## Fight Perfectionism